zhz918/Work/README.md

 Processes street data from Numina sensors to determine characteristics of the traffic through selected regions to be monitored.
 Heatmaps visually show the traffic and allow filtering by object, metric, and weekday, among other options.

+## OnceUponATime

+A web app completed in a group that enables users to share and contribute to stories that are read by other users.
+The frontend of the app was written using HTML, CSS, JavaScript, and React, while the backend uses node.js and MongoDB running on an Express server.

 ## ZombieVsPlants

 A tower defense game similar to Plants Vs. Zombies where the player adds zombies to a five-lane battle area to prevent the plants from reaching the left side.
 Can be played with three zombie types and four plant types.
 Built using Java in Android Studio.